Rob Astorino: Satellite radio

 In 2007, Astorino was hired as the first program director for Sirius Satellite Radio's "The Catholic Channel".
 He hosted a Thursday night program with Cardinal Edward Egan, the Archbishop of New York.

 Astorino was hesitant at first to work on religious radio, but he changed his mind when he found out "The Catholic Channel" would be different.
 He stated, "I think it's a great opportunity not just for the archdiocese but for the Catholic Church as a whole to reach out to people across the country with a message, and have a two-way conversation."

 According to the Journal News, "With total authority over programming, the Archdiocese of New York was given the rare opportunity to play Michelangelo and create something new.
 Egan, who is not known to be a great communicator like his predecessor, Cardinal John O'Connor, gave the project his blessing.
 In addition to his show, he welcomed Sirius listeners when Sunday Mass from St. Patrick's Cathedral was broadcast."

 Early political career

-At the age of 21, while attending college, Astorino was elected to the Mount Pleasant board of education.
+At the age of 21, while attending college, Astorino was elected to the Mount Pleasant School Board.
 He resigned three years later.

 In 1991, Astorino defeated an incumbent town councilman in Mount Pleasant and was elected to the town board.
 He was reelected in 1995 and 1999.
 During his tenure on the town board, he served six years as Deputy Supervisor and 8 years as Chairman of the Public Safety Committee, which oversees the police department.

 Westchester County Executive Andrew O'Rourke appointed Astorino to the Westchester County Board of Ethics in 1996.
 Astorino was reappointed by O'Rourke's successor, Andy Spano in 1999.